sperez91/stonks/README.md

 ## Cryptocurrency Dashboard

 Uses code based on the stuff at [btcticker](http://github.com/llvllch/btcticker).
-The extra screen size means that three coins can fit on the screen at once.
+The extra screen size means that three (or four) coins can fit on the screen at once.
 There is also a maximal mode that will show one coin and an item from and RSS news feed, and a QR code link to that article.

 # Prerequisites